nightcycle/editable-clothing-util/README.md

 -- if you want it to change while on the character, you need to use the applied EditableImage local upperTorsoImage: EditableImage? = Util.apply(character, clothingImage, Enum.BodyPartR15.UpperTorso) assert(upperTorsoImage)

+-- if you want it to match the underlying skin color, use this: local skinColor: Color3 = Color3.new(0.5,0.5,0.5) upperTorsoImage.bakeSkinTone(upperTorsoImage, skinColor)
 ```